NatoliChris/rust-learn/2021-restart/rust.md

 ## Ownership!

 * Shallow copy in rust is a "move".
-* Ownership passin ga value to a function is similar to assigning a value to a variable.
+* Ownership passing a value to a function is similar to assigning a value to a variable.
 * Returning value transfers ownership.
   * However, that's too tedious so get the reference.
 * A reference (`&`) refers to the value but does **not** own it.